wandb/docs/docs/guides/data-vis/tables.md

 # Visualize & Analyze Tables

-Use W&B Tables to log and visualize data and model predictions.
+Customize your W&B Tables to answer questions about your machine learning model's performance, analyze your data, and more.

 Interactively explore your data to:

 * Compare changes precisely across models, epochs, or individual examples
 * Understand higher-level patterns in your data
 * Capture and communicate your insights with visual samples

-Customize your W&B Tables to answer questions about your machine learning model's performance, analyze your data, and more.

 :::info
 W&B Tables posses the following behaviors: